You must be reporting to the ATO via STP Phase 2

 You'll need to enter some additional payroll details

 To report successfully under STP Phase 2, the ATO require some additional employee and payroll details to be entered into MYOB.
-This is a one-off task and you'll be guided to enter this information when you first set up STP or when you make the move from STP Phase 1.
+You'll be guided to enter this information when you first set up STP or when you make the move from STP Phase 1.

 New ATO reporting categories